django-cms/django-filer/README-Finder.md

 Therefore, those extensions might need their own dependencies in order to extract or visualize a certain type of file.
 A minimal installation can be configured to only distinguish between files and folders.

+## Multiple Folder Roots
+The "Finder" branch of **django-filer** allows to have multiple folder roots (ambits).
+Such a folder root must be created using the management command `manage.py finder add-root …`.
+All folder roots are then displayed in the left sidebar of the Django admin.
+For each folder root, a different Django storage can be configured.

 ## New Model Features